Arnavion/www-arnavion-dev/content/blog/2019-06-01-how-does-acme-v2-work.md

 ```
 {
-    "authorizations": [
-        "...",
-        ...
-    ],
-    "finalize": "...",
     "status": "..."
 }
 ```

-- The `authorizations` value is an array of strings, each of which represents an "authorization URL" for this order.
-There will be one such URL for each identifier in the order request.

-- The `finalize` value is a string representing the "finalize URL" of this order.

 - The `status` value represents the state of the order, and is used to determine how to proceed.